Potential London NFL franchise: Visas

-Health-related reasons

-On May 4, 2020, the entirety of the scheduled 2020 International Series games, including the London games, were moved back to the home stadiums in the United States due to the international COVID-19 pandemic.
-This may imperil any London team proposal in the future, due to the logistics involved with complying with the future health policies and laws possible to prevent a future pandemic.

 European Union law

 As a former member of the European Union (EU), much of the UK's laws are based on EU law.
 It has been suggested that the NFL's use of a draft system and a minimum age limit on players would come into conflict with the EU's laws regarding freedom of movement for workers and competition.
 Citing sports lawyer Andrew Nixon, ESPN suggested in 2013 that while the draft may be permissible for the same reasons it is in the US, the age restriction had no US analogy, and so how it would be interpreted by the European Commission would be difficult to predict.
-The impact of the Bosman ruling on players contracts is also unclear.
+The impact of the Bosman ruling on players' contracts is also unclear.
 It also argued that while the UK government would have more interest in making adjustments to accommodate a London team, the EU as a whole would have less to gain by adjusting its laws.
 A suggested workaround of the team being based in the US and simply flying in for games, Nixon said this was "not something that has been done before and it is untested".

 On June 23, 2016, the UK voted to leave the EU and on January 31, 2020, the UK formally left the EU although it remained in the European Union Customs Union and European Single Market until the end of 2020.
 A spokesperson for the NFL said that it was working closely with its UK offices and "monitoring" the situation closely.
-Nonetheless, some speculation has led to keep NFL owners on alert if the UK goes into a recession following an exit from the EU.
+Nonetheless, some NFL owners were on alert for whether the UK would go into a recession following an exit from the EU.